 Key Stage 4 Curriculum

 The emphasis of Key Stage 4 education is to widen the range of experiences that the pupils receive and to prepare them for the pathways to progression routes into post 16.
-This is facilitated through a 2 year curriculum program, focusing on skills students need to prepare for post 16.
+This is facilitated through a 2 year curriculum program, focusing on skills students need to prepare for post 16 and adult life.

 All students access accreditation through ASDAN in Key Stage 4, and units within the qualification combine to build a rich and varied personalised learning program.
 Modules are planned and delivered to meet each pupil’s Individual Learning Outcome, and to ensure that all pupils are able to access an accredited course that is appropriate to their needs.